 About

 Kevin Sun is a saxophonist and composer living in New York City.
-His music has been called “...intense, harmonically virtuosic and compositionally complex" by DownBeat Magazine, and he has released five albums to date—most recently a double album entitled The Depths of Memory in October 2023.
+His music has been called “...intense, harmonically virtuosic and compositionally complex" by DownBeat Magazine, and he has released seven albums to date—most recently Quartets, in October 2024.

-Sun has also recorded four albums with the ensembles Mute, Earprint, and Great On Paper, and he appears on recordings led by Jacob Garchik, Dana Saul, Xiongguan Zhang, and Elijah Shiffer.
+Sun has also recorded five albums with the ensembles Mute, Earprint, and Great On Paper, and he appears on recordings led by Adam O'Farrill, Jacob Garchik, Dana Saul, Xiongguan Zhang, and Elijah Shiffer.
+He is the founder of Endectomorph Music, a Brooklyn-based label dedicated to creative improvise music that has released over 30 albums since 2015.

-In addition to performing in the U.S., Sun has performed extensively in China and has served as the Artistic Director of the Blue Note China Jazz Orchestra.
+In addition to performing in the U.S., Sun has performed extensively in China and was the Artistic Director of the Blue Note China Jazz Orchestra from 2018 to 2020.
 In 2021, Sun was named a Finalist for the Jerome Hill Foundation Artist Fellowship.
+He has been in residence at Lowlands Bar in Gowanus, Brooklyn since September 2021 and continues to perform there regularly.

 Discography